aspiringsecurity/Web3KinematicsTools/README.md

 - Convert rotation into parallel motion using pistons.
 - Try building a ratchet mechanism.

+# Blockchain Eco-system

-We are using  using Optimism, Lattice's, MUD, 0xPARC and OSS Web3 tools.
+We are using  using Optimism, NFT.storage, Lattice's MUD, 0xPARC and OSS Web3 tools.

 We are developing an on-chain Kinematics engine using PyBox2D library and measuring user analytics on-chain using an OSS spreadsheet on Optimism namely OPCalc.
 Details and references on Optimism Usage